Clothing Line Failure

 Some had serious financial backing, some had huge social media followings, some had great designs, some had marketing plans.
 They all had passion.
 But it wasn’t enough to stay alive and succeed.

 In this article, I break down the reasons that clothing lines fail.
-If you can learn from these mistakes, you’ll have a much better shot of actually being successful.
+If you can learn from these mistakes, you’ll have a better shot of maybe being successful.

 And please note that I’m not trying to outright discourage you from starting your own line, I just want you to know that it’s hard as shit.